jwansek/SmallYTChannelBot/readme.md

 # /u/SmallYTChannelBot Source Code

 The source code for /u/SmallYTChannelBot.
-This is a WIP branch that uses MySQL instead of SQLite3 and is designed to work in a docker container.

 # Docker

 - Clone the repo

 - Edit the configuration file and rename

-- If applicable, download the newest SQLite3 database and run the migration script

 - Build the image: